Rocky Top / Thunderhead Mountain

 Rocky Top Tennessee."

-Thunderhead Mountain consists of three summits, all of which are visible from the eastern end of Spence Field (the photo on the left shows the view you'll have of Thunderhead Mountain from Spence Field - the knob to the far left is the highest point on the mountain).
+Thunderhead Mountain consists of three summits, all of which are visible from the eastern end of Spence Field (the photo on the left shows the view you'll have of Thunderhead Mountain from Spence Field - the knob towards the far left is the highest point on the mountain).
 The first summit is known as Rocky Top.
 And yes, this is the same Rocky Top that inspired Felice and Boudleaux Bryant to write the famous lyrics that are now the fight song for the University of Tennessee, as well as one of the official state songs for the state of Tennessee.

 The day before one of our hikes a few years ago, a major front passed through the Smokies and blew most of the haze out of the area.
 From "good ole Rocky Top" we could see Fontana Lake, Cades Cove, Townsend and Maryville, and possibly all the way up to Knoxville.